CRC: Fully General Model of Confidential Remote Computing: Kernel and Hardware Assistance in Confidential Remote Computing

 In this \chapterPaper{chapter}{paper}, we explore the most general case, then, where the data \emph{and} the computation are both secrets.
 Clearly, in this case, binary attestation may be sufficient to assure all parties that they are interacting with the same code entity, but crucial questions about the behaviour of the computation can only be addressed through some form of semantic remote attestation.

-Our objective in this \chapterPaper{chapter}{paper}~is to explore these dimensions and provide an overview of potential strategies for trustworthy remote computation, leading towards a fully-general \emph{Confidential Remote Computing} framework, always having regard for the concerns of TCB minimisation.
+Our objective in this \chapterPaper{chapter}{paper}~is to explore these dimensions and provide an overview of potential strategies for trustworthy remote computation, leading towards a fully-general \emph{\acrlong{crc}} framework, always having regard for the concerns of \acrshort{tcb} minimisation.
 We extend the framework to consider the notions of privacy protection explored elsewhere in the project as examples of the semantic properties to be attested.